 Rebekah Scaduto, Development Coordinator

 Shana Burstyn, Operations and Data Manager

 Rabbi Jeffrey Summit, Neubauer Executive Director, is a double Jumbo, having received both an MA and Ph.D. from Tufts.
 He also serves as Tufts' Jewish chaplain and Research Professor in the Department of Music and the Judaic Studies Program.
 His CD "Abayudaya: Music from the Jewish People of Uganda" was nominated for a GRAMMY award.
 He recently finished a new CD for Smithsonian Folkways Recordings on the music of the Jewish, Christian and Muslim coffee farmers of the Delicious Peace Fair Trade Coffee Cooperative in Uganda.
 He is passionate about hiking, guitars, and Jewish music.

 Contact Rabbi Summit

 Lauren Bloom, Assistant Director, oversees the vast array of programming at Tufts Hillel.
-As Repair the World Director of Social Justice, Lauren's work has a special focus on making social justice an integral component of work on campus.
+Lauren's work has a special focus on making social justice an integral component of work on campus.
 Lauren is a Syracuse alumna, and holds a graduate degree in Social Work.
 Prior to her appointment at Tufts Hillel, Lauren directed youth programming at a large synagogue and has also worked extensively with the foster care system and troubled youth.